 In 1825 the couple relocated to the Santa Fe area, where Maria’s mother was living, and soon established a gambling hall at a mining camp in the Ortiz Mountains.
 That same year, Barceló was fined by Mexican authorities for operating an illegal gambling operation.
-That however did not stop her.
-Dealing Monte, she became an extremely efficient and skilled dealer and picked up the nickname of “tules”, meaning “reeds”, probably referring to her curvaceous figure or diminutive size.
-Keeping her earnings and her winnings, she moved to Santa Fe in 1835, where she opened her own hotel and casino, signing the deed with her own name and excluding her husband from the transaction.
+That, however, did not stop her.
+Dealing Monte, she became an extremely efficient and skilled dealer and picked up the nickname “tules,” meaning “reeds,” probably referring to her curvaceous figure or diminutive size.
+Keeping her earnings and winnings, she moved to Santa Fe in 1835, where she opened her own hotel and casino, signing the deed with her name and excluding her husband from the transaction.

-The building was a block long located on Burro Alley between Palace Avenue and San Francisco Street.
-Decorated opulently, the interior featured floors that were covered with the finest European carpets and brick, the ceiling was illuminated with etched glass mirrors, the games were lit by crystal chandeliers, rich drapery lined the walls, and customers were seated on expensive imported furnishings.
-For additional entertainment Spanish men made their way about the casino singing melodies and fandangos were held regularly for visitors.
-The luxurious casino quickly became a favorite of Santa Fe’s socialites as well as the many travelers making their way to the city along the Santa Fe Trail.
+The building was a block-long located on Burro Alley between Palace Avenue and San Francisco Street.
+Decorated opulently, the interior featured floors covered with the finest European carpets and brick, the ceiling was illuminated with etched glass mirrors, crystal chandeliers lighted the games, rich drapery lined the walls, and customers were seated on expensive imported furnishings.
+For additional entertainment, Spanish men made their way about the casino, singing melodies, and fandangos were held regularly for visitors.
+The luxurious casino quickly became a favorite of Santa Fe’s socialites and the many travelers making their way to the city along the Santa Fe Trail.
 All were welcome — the upper class, traders, soldiers, priests, and immigrants.

-When the troops came to Santa Fe, she welcomed them, not as invaders, but as customers and “friends.”
+When the U.S. troops came to Santa Fe, she welcomed them not as invaders but as customers and “friends.”
 When an American civilian government established itself in Santa Fe, she maneuvered her standing in the new society by helping the Americans, passing on information, uncovering a conspiracy and reporting it to officials, and even loaning money to the army to cover payroll and buy provisions.
-She invited officers and their staff to lavish dinners in her home, furnished lodging to some American troops, and was escorted to a ball at the La Fonda Hotel by General Kearny.
+She invited officers and their staff to lavish dinners in her home, furnished lodging to some American troops, and was escorted to a ball at the La Fonda Hotel by General Stephen Kearny.

 Etulainm, Richard W.; Western Lives: A Biographical History of the American West; University of New Mexico Press, 2004